bruvellu/cephalic-furrow/3-text/furrow.md

 dividing cells increase the local tissue interactions creating areas prone to buckling, which bias the formation of ectopic folds.

-We developed a 1D linear model to better understand the interplay of local and global tissue interactions at the head--trunk boundary.
+To complement our in vivo observations and understand the interplay between local and global tissue interactions, we developed a 1D linear model.
 The model corroborates the idea that tissue compression from the germ band extension can trigger the head tissues to buckle, given certain epithelial properties such as cell-to-cell adhesion and rigidity remain constant ({@fig:mutcauts}F).

 ## Mitotic domains and germ band contributions to cephalic furrow formation during normal embryogenesis